pshahzeb/docker-volume-vsphere/docs/user-guide/admin-cli.md

 11111111-1111-1111-1111-111111111111  _DEFAULT  This is a default vmgroup
 ```

-In multinode mode, VMs from different hosts can be a part of a vmgroup.
+In MultiNode mode, VMs from different hosts can be a part of a vmgroup.
 When in this mode, vmgroup which has member VMs in it cannot be directly deleted.
-First remove remove the VMs individually from the vmgroup using admin cli
+First remove the VMs individually from the vmgroup using admin cli
 on the same host on which the VM resides.
 Then remove the vmgroup.
 #### Help